vmware/kube-fluentd-operator/README.md

 kubectl create configmap fluentd-config --namespace demo --from-file=fluent.conf=fluent.conf

-# This step is optional: the fluentd-config is the default: use only if you are forced
+# This step is optional: the fluentd-config is the default.
-# to use anothe configmap name
+# It should only be used if you the configmap is called other than `fluentd-config`
 kubectl annotate demo logging.csp.vmware.com/fluentd-configmap=fluentd-config

 ```